Swiftaff/svelte-object-explorer/README.md

 -   TODO make all options available as a single options object
 -   TODO - ordering matters, change plugins to array
--   TODO fix end close tags
+-   TODO tests for plugins

 ## SvelteValue - to auto-expand deeply nested dom elements